getty-zig/getty/README.md

 ## Overview

-Getty is a framework for serializing and deserializing Zig data types.
+Getty is a serialization and deserialization framework for the Zig programming language.

-There are two components that comprise Getty: a **data model** and an interface for **data formats**.
-Together, these components enable the serialization and deserialization of any supported data type by any conforming data format.
+There are two components in Getty: a **data model** and a **data format interface**.
+Together, they allow any supported data type to be serialized or deserialized by any conforming data format.

-Where many other languages rely on runtime reflection for serializing data, Getty makes use of Zig's powerful compile-time features.
-Not only does this avoid any overhead of reflection, it also allows for all data types supported by Getty (and therefore all data structures composed of those types) to be *automatically* serializable and deserializable.
+Getty takes advantage of Zig's powerful compile-time features when serializing and deserializing data.
+Because of this, Getty avoids any overhead associated with more costly methods, such as runtime reflection.
+In addition, `comptime` enables all data types supported by Getty (and therefore all data structures composed of those types) to *automatically* become serializable and deserializable.

 ## Contributing